 Guest posting is certainly no exception to this rule and has suffered plenty of abuse and manipulation.
 Ultimately, some guest posting for SEO practices have become incredibly spammy.
 And it’s these bad practices that Google can penalise you for.
 These include:

-So guest blogging has been royally abused by some in the SEO industry, and spammy practices have crept in.
-But do they still have an SEO benefit?
+So guest blogging for backlinks has been royally abused by some in the industry, and spammy practices have crept in.
+But does guest posting still work to gain SEO benefits?
 Hell yes!
 We’ll explain below.

-Now you know what not to do, here’s how to stay on Google’s good side:
+Now you know what not to do, so here’s a guide to guest blogging to help you stay on Google’s good side.